Trump’s Renewed Russia Sanctions Look A Lot Like Obama’s

 The sanctions target 38 new individuals and organizations U.S. officials say are responsible for tightening the Kremlin’s grip over eastern Ukraine as Washington and its European allies push for a diplomatic solution to the country’s three year-long conflict.
 They’re designed to “maintain pressure on Russia to work toward a diplomatic solution,” Treasury Secretary Steven Mnuchin said in a statement on Tuesday.

 The move is conspicuous for an administration that has bucked international norms.
-U.S. allies and outgoing U.S. officials feared for months Trump would upend traditional commitments to Europe and sell Ukraine down the river for a rapprochement with Russian President Vladimir Putin, whom he lavished with praised during the U.s. presidential campaign.
+U.S. allies and outgoing U.S. officials feared for months Trump would upend traditional commitments to Europe and sell Ukraine down the river for a rapprochement with Russian President Vladimir Putin, whom he lavished with praised during the U.S. presidential campaign.
 But the new sanctions list could dispel some of those fears by falling in line with former President Barack Obama’s approach to Russia.

 “The Trump administration deserves some credit both for the timing and for the substance of these sanctions,” said Daniel Fried, America’s longest-serving diplomat and State Department coordinator for sanctions policy up until his retirement several months ago.
 “This is not a softball list.
 Nobody tried to water it down.
 There’s too much good stuff in here.”